 As far as the transfer of assets is concerned, the Regulation explicitly provides that any transfer of assets by any company operating in the gas sector should obtain the prior approval of ERE.
 In addition the transferee should file with ERE a new licence application in the form required under the Regulation, as well as any proposal for changes or replacements of the technical documentation and a declaration containing all facts and figures regarding the reasons leading to such transfer.
-The Regulation provides that the transfer shall be governed by the Regulation on Procedures for Transfer of Assets by Licensees (at present this regulation is not in place).
+The Regulation provides that the transfer shall be governed by the Regulation on Procedures for Transfer of Assets by Licensees.